-Who Responsibility Associate Dean, Education in a faculty responsible for the delivery of a course by a third party provider [or, where determined by the dean, the relevant head of discipline or Associate Dean, International or other nominated staff member/s] Provide the main point of contact in their faculty for third party provider staff delivering University accredited courses that are the responsibility of their faculty Collaborate with Heads of Discipline or school, Program Director or equivalent, Course Conveners and Unit Conveners within their faculty and with the third party provider to ensure equivalence of academic standards (in teaching including academic staff qualifications, assessment practices, moderation and validation of assessment) and learning outcomes for University courses delivered by third parties Ensure that the University's learning and teaching policies and procedures, particularly assessment (including development and approval of unit outlines, and moderation) and credit, are applied by the third party provider Maintain oversight of student feedback in courses and units delivered at third party providers Collaborate with Education Partnerships and the third party Provider to ensure that accurate information is provided to staff and students in the Third Party Providers Operation Manual and Student Information Manual respectively Collaborate with heads of discipline to evaluate and monitor the third party provider's equipment, facilities and learning and teaching support materials to ensure they are comparable with those offered by the University Approve third party provider teaching staff and keep a register of teaching staff, including CV and certified copies of relevant documents.
+Who Responsibility Associate Dean, Education in a faculty responsible for the delivery of a course by a third party provider [or, where determined by the dean, the relevant head of discipline or Associate Dean, International or other nominated staff member/s] Provide the main point of contact in their faculty for third party provider staff delivering University accredited courses that are the responsibility of their faculty Collaborate with Heads of Discipline or school, Program Director or equivalent, Course Conveners and Unit Conveners within their faculty and with the third party provider to ensure equivalence of academic standards (in teaching including academic staff qualifications, assessment practices, moderation and validation of assessment) and learning outcomes for University courses delivered by third parties Ensure that the University's learning and teaching policies and procedures, particularly assessment (including development and approval of unit outlines, and moderation) and credit, are applied by the third party provider Maintain oversight of student feedback in courses and units delivered at third party providers Collaborate with Education Partnerships and the third party provider to ensure that accurate information is provided to staff and students in the Third Party Providers Operation Manual and Student Information Manual respectively Collaborate with heads of discipline to evaluate and monitor the third party provider's equipment, facilities and learning and teaching support materials to ensure they are comparable with those offered by the University Approve third party provider teaching staff and keep a register of teaching staff, including CV and certified copies of relevant documents.
+Vice-Chancellor Approval of agreements that may trigger GDPR compliance requirements.
 Associate Dean, International [or, where determined by the Executive Dean, the relevant Head of School or other nominated staff member/s] Where the third party provider is outside Australia, the Associate Dean, International (or nominee) may exercise the responsibilities of the Associate Dean, Education, as determined by the faculty.
 Allocation of responsibilities should be documented.
 Course Convener/ University academic course contact The University will nominate an academic contact for each course delivered by a third party provider.
 Where the following duties are shared between the University and the third party, the responsibilities of each should be set out in the Operations Manual approved by both parties and endorsed by the owning faculty.
 The University remains accountable for the academic quality of the course and its delivery.
-Assist the Head of Discipline with the management, conduct, teaching and assessment of the course or courses Allocate course resources, including overseeing the selection of the teaching team including sessional staff (may be done by the Head of Discipline) Manage course scheduling and mapping of student pathways Assist colleagues with course content, skills and learning experiences to meet learning outcomes of the course Review student issues escalated by unit conveners Conduct and contribute to course evaluation and review and provide advice to the faculty and third party provider as necessary Liaise with students on such matters as enrolment, credit, special circumstances and examinations Ensure that any health and safety risks associated with the delivery of a course have been assessed, and appropriate control measures put in place Ensure scholarly teaching practices by providing leadership and demonstrating scholarly practice to the teaching team
+Assist the Head of Discipline with the management, conduct, teaching and assessment of the course or courses Allocate course resources, including overseeing the selection of the teaching team including sessional staff (may be done by the Head of Discipline) Manage course scheduling and mapping of student pathways Assist colleagues with course content, skills and learning experiences to meet learning outcomes of the course Review student issues escalated by unit conveners Conduct and contribute to course evaluation and review and provide advice to the faculty and third party provider as necessary Liaise with students on such matters as enrolment, credit, special circumstances and examinations Ensure that any health and safety risks associated with the delivery of a course have been assessed, and appropriate control measures put in place Ensure scholarly teaching practices by providing leadership and demonstrating scholarly practice to the teaching team Ensure University policies and procedures are applied Monitor academic integrity as per the staff responsibilities outlined in the Academic Integrity Policy and Academic Integrity Procedure and the Operations Manual Ensure operational and reporting deadlines are met.